discreetlogcontracts/dlcspecs/MultiOracle.md

 ### n-of-n Oracles with Bounded Error

+Just as in the two oracle case, mark one oracle as primary and all others as secondary.

 The simplest method for achieving n-of-n oracle support for n greater than 2 is to run the 2-of-2 algorithm in a slightly modified fashion so that if, on a given primary CET, the algorithm returns 2 secondary CETs, we instead return `2^(n-1)` aggregate secondary CETs.